-(5) Fidus Investment Advisors, LLC agreed to bear up to \$169 of the offering costs associated with this offering.
-Fidus Investment Advisors, LLC has also agreed to bear \$1,756, or 100%, of the underwriting fees and commissions in connection with this offering and the exercise of the over-allotment option.
-All payments made by Fidus Investment Advisors, LLC are not subject to reimbursement by the Company.
+(1) Fidus Investment Advisors, LLC agreed to bear a cumulative of \$1,925 of underwriting fees and commissions and offering costs associated with these offerings (such amounts are not included in the number reported above).
+All such payments made by Fidus Investment Advisors, LLC are not subject to reimbursement by the Company.